Skip to content

 Myles S. Wallace was born in Charleston, West Virginia in 1946.
 After serving in the U.S. Air Force during the Vietnam War, he received his Ph.D. degree in Economics from the University of Colorado.
 He began his teaching 27-year career in the Clemson Economics Department in 1980.
 Professor Wallace was a sophisticated economic thinker with a free-market bent.
 He relished taking the opposite side of any argument just to see where it would go.
 He had great intuition about how individuals respond to incentives and how markets work.

 Beneath his sometimes gruff exterior, Professor Wallace had a heart of gold.
-He was ever ready to help other faculty with their research and to engage other faculty with his.
+He was always ready to help other faculty with their research and engage them with his work.
 He worked tirelessly to see that graduate students completed their programs.
 Much of his work was co-authored with other faculty and graduate students.
 All of his co-authors would agree that Professor Wallace made them better economists.
 Professor Wallace added immensely to the department's reputation.

 His main research interest was applied macroeconomics, where he specialized in empirical testing of the validity of prevailing theories about how the macroeconomy worked.
 To do so, he utilized modern econometric techniques to study government spending and taxation, inflation and interest rates, real wages and employment over the business cycle, inflation and deficit spending and inflation and exchange rates.
 His work was published in such journals as the Journal of Macroeconomics, the Journal of Money, Credit and Banking and the Journal of International Money and Finance.